khushboo0511/Weather-App/README.md

-This React project tutorial guides you in building a weather application that leverages the OpenWeatherMap API for real-time weather data and the GeoDB API for places autocomplete.
+A weather application that leverages the OpenWeatherMap API for real-time weather data and the GeoDB API for places autocomplete.
 With this application, users can search for weather conditions in different locations and get accurate and up-to-date information.